 How to get to the San Juan Islands

 The San Juan Islands make for the trip of a lifetime thanks to their natural beauty, quaint and friendly atmosphere, and abundance of fascinating wildlife.
-Whether you're coming to the islands for a laidback getaway or wanting to spend your time cycling through their extraordinary landscapes, travelers come from all over the United States to experience Washington's slow-paced slice of paradise.
+Whether you're coming to the islands for a laidback getaway or wanting to spend your time cycling through their extraordinary landscapes, travellers come from all over the United States to experience Washington's slow-paced slice of paradise.
 Thankfully, there are two easy and very efficient ways of getting to the San Juan Islands; flying to the islands and catching a ferry.
-The option that suits you best will depend on your budget and where in the United States you're traveling from.
+The option that suits you best will depend on your budget and where in the United States you're travelling from.

 Flying to the San Juan Islands

 Flying to the San Juan Islands is one of the more popular (and cheaper) ways to travel to the coastal destination with services provided by San Juan Airlines operating out of either Anacortes or Bellingham.
 These services can take you to several locations within the islands including Orcas Island, Friday Harbor, Roche Harbor, Lopez Island, and Blakely Island.
 If you want to fly to a different location within the islands that are not listed above, you can also charter a flight to get there.